Welcome to Centaur Art Galleries˜ Centaur Art Galleries

 The story of Tamar and Judas can be read in the Book of Genesis.
 In this piece, Chagall didn’t decide to use many colors in this piece: red and black.
 I don’t think this painting requires much color.
 Red is primary which seems fitting because it is bold.
 From the story, we can see Tamar’s personality as bold.
 Chagall’s choice of red captures the viewer’s attention.
 Red also invokes much emotion.
 A biblical scene should evoke such emotion.
 Many of Marc Chagall’s paintings can be found at Centaur Art Galleries of Las Vegas.
 All of Chagall’s paintings have a story behind them and a very real to the artist himself.

 Welcome to the Centaur Art Gallery official website.
-We’re currently undergoing a brand new redesign at the moment and we apologize for any inconvenience.
-We can assure you that we’re working as fast as possible to get our brand new site up and running.
 If you have any immediate questions please call – (702) 737-1234